MnCSSJ4x/HealthPlus/README.md

 > 1. React Native as our familiarity with react can help us prototype screens faster than using other libraries.
 > 2. React Navigation: which is the equivalent of React-routers for native.
 In this, we are using the native stack navigator.

+> Backend Implementation Details:
+> Our backend leverages Spring Boot for constructing various APIs and ensuring a robust, multi-layered security architecture.
+Additionally, we've integrated Java's Jasypt library to encrypt sensitive user data, enhancing the security of our system.
+For graphic processing, particularly SVG images and other formats, we utilize Apache Batik libraries, which support our needs for handling complex visual data.

+> Database Configuration:
+> We utilize MySQL as our database solution to store hospital records and user data efficiently.
+The connection between our backend and the MySQL database is facilitated through the JDBC driver, ensuring reliable data management and integration.

 <h2>Codebase</h2>

 **Backend**